thealanjason/julia_psimpy_repro/README.md

     The generated plot `test_case_reproduced.png` should be the same as `test_case.png`.

-## Reporoducibility Aspects
+# Reporoducibility Aspects

-This environment has been successfully reproduced on :
+This test case has been successfully reproduced on :
 - [x] Linux (x86_64)
 - [ ] Linux (aarch_64)
 - [ ] Windows (x86_64)